T0astBread/dddd/README.md

 set to a read/write DigitalOcean API token.
 You can generate one on the `Manage > API > Tokens/Keys` page at [cloud.digitalocean.com](https://cloud.digitalocean.com).

+Note that, despite the name, the program does not daemonize.
+Usually, something else will do that for you (like an init system).
+The name only contains "daemon" because it sounds cooler that way.